qyang-confluent/gartner-workshop/README.md

 We welcome you to join Confluent team in a workshop to get started with data in motion.
 Each session includes a virtual guided workshop on how you can use Confluent Cloud to explore event-driven architectures and how these measured and well-informed architectural decisions result in successful outcomes.

-This workshop perfect for those looking to get started with Confluent Cloud and build the foundation of your use case with our experienced engineers.
+This workshop is perfect for those looking to get started with Confluent Cloud and build the foundation of your use case with our experienced engineers.
+This repository also represents a powerful leave behind so your team can get their hands on keyboards and begin building clusters themselves.

 ## Workshop Agenda - Day 1: